michael-tourneur/gulp-sub-project/README.md

 # SubGulp
-SubGulp is a boilerplate to structure your project into sub project.
+SubGulp is a boilerplate to structure your project into sub projects.

 ### Version
 0.0.1